 Sunburn & heatstroke

-Even those that are used to the heat should be careful when on holiday.
+Even those that are good with heat should be careful when on holiday.
 Naturally, you spend a lot of time outdoors so be sure to use sunscreen and drink plenty of fluids.
 The humidity is much higher meaning loss of fluids can happen really fast, particularly if you are shopping/ exploring the island!

 Trips, slips and falls